-Therefore, if you have a large dog, their feeder should have a deep bowl and enough capacity to hole the suitable amount of food.
+Therefore, if you have a large dog, their feeder should have a deep bowl and enough capacity to hold a suitable amount of food.
 That’s because large dogs typically require to stub their nose at the dish’s bottom to pick up their food.
 A deep bowl, therefore, would make the food-picking task easy for them.

-Conversely, if you have a boxer, bulldog or another breed which has stout, short nose then you would need a shallow bowl to suit the shape of their snouts.
-Such bowls, by preventing throat and neck strain, make their mealtime more comfortable and allow the bowl to do it’s job.
+Conversely, if you have a boxer, bulldog, or another breed that has a short nose then you would need a shallow bowl to suit the shape of their snouts.
+Such bowls, by preventing throat and neck strain, make their mealtime more comfortable and allow the bowl to do its job.

 Get The Right Design